minghui1994/kubernetes-ai-incident-summarizer/README.md

 ### Future plans and improvements

-* Select the affected container in multi-container pod.
+* Select the affected container in a multi-container pod.
 * Generate dedicated resolved-alert messages.
 * Deduplicate alerts using Alertmanager fingerprints.
 * Process incidents asynchronously using a worker queue.